Dark Mode Light Mode

 Public toilets in the Hutongs

-This might sound odd but I think one of the awesome features of the hutong area are public toilets.
+This might sound odd, but I think one of the awesome features of the hutong area is public toilets.

 Many houses are so small that they don’t have a toilet in it, so people use public toilets.
 The great thing is, there are many bars in the area, so it is great to walk around from bar to bar with public toilets everywhere, just like you’re at a festival!

 You go outside the bar, walk through a street, and go to a public toilet.
-You will also meet other people there from other bars where you can have a conversation about all the quirks of the Hutong life in China.
+You will also meet people from other bars there, and you can have a conversation about all the quirks of Hutong life in China.

 Chinese hutong china seheyuan beijing hutongs toilet sign movingjack • living in a hutong